matmag/Java/README.md

 # Java

+This repository is for Java codes.

-This is a simple exercise about the problem of Productor and Consumer.
+ProdutorConsumidor: a simple exercise about the problem of Productor and Consumer.